cyx617/QTCN/README.md

 ## Folder Information
 THe folder ```Old``` contains the code for building,training and testing QTCN models.
 In this code, the quantum dilated convolutions are implemented by for loops.
 THe folder ```New``` contains the code which is optimized by replacing for loops and leveraging quantum parameter broadcasting.
-THe folder ```presentation``` contains the presentation file.
+The folder ```presentation``` contains the presentation file.